cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/middleware/requestid.md

 ### Get

 `requestid` middleware provides `Get` which is a helper function to retrieve request id from request headers.
 It also works with customised header as defined with `requestid.WithCustomHeaderStrKey`.

-Note: You may get empty string if request id is not present in the request.

 Function signatures: